m-onofri/personal-website-netlify/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 templateKey: blog-post
-title: How to setp a server with node.js and express.js
+title: How to setup a server with node.js and express.js
 date: 2019-10-12T13:48:10.000Z
 description: |
   This is how you can develop a very simple server with Node.js and Express.js.